Wanda-Mgs/docs/extensions/Guide By Functions/Magento 1/Store Pickup.md

 ### Version 3.1 (upgraded on Jul 2nd 2012)

+Improve checking-out using Paypal Express

+Compatible with Magento Enterprise 1.12.

 ### Version 3.0 (upgraded on Apr 16th 2012)

 Allow creating order that uses store pickup method in back-end.